Andrew Jackson Middle School

 - Community Size Largest student body (number of students) (Top 20%)

-- Andrew Jackson Middle School's student population of 597 students has stayed relatively flat over five school years.
+- Andrew Jackson Middle School's student population of 597 students has declined by 7% over five school years.

 |Grades Offered||Grades 6-8|